 The Group Compensation Policy governs the design and management of remuneration for employees in the Bank.
 The policy is reviewed and endorsed by the Group NRC and approved by the Board on a periodic basis and whenever material changes are required.
 The last review was completed in 2017 to incorporate requirements from BNM Policy Document on Corporate Governance.
-The enhancements were on introduction of Material Risk Takers as a new category of employees and Deferral Policy to govern deferment of a portion of variable compensation.
-The policy review also includes input from risk and control functions.
+The enhancements included the introduction of Material Risk Takers as a new category of employees and Deferral Policy to govern deferment of a portion of variable remuneration.
+The policy review included input from the risk and control functions.